gautierdelorme/planner/README.md

 # planner

-**planner** is a demo front-end web app using [Angular Material](https://github.com/angular/material).
+**planner** is a demo front-end web app using [Angular Material](https://github.com/angular/material) and [Firebase](https://www.firebase.com/).
 The purpose of this project is to understand how setup quickly and easily an Angular project with a good architecture.

 ## Test the app

+Online : [https://planner31.firebaseapp.com/](https://planner31.firebaseapp.com/) or from your computer:

 ### Requirements
 Developed with: